DanielRSnell/umbral-site/src/content/homepage/index.md

 ---
 # Banner
 banner:
-  title: "Control Business Chaos with AI & Automation"
+  title: "AI-Powered Chat Solutions & Automations That Scale WITH you"
-  content: "Transform your business operations with intelligent automation.
-Umbral combines N8N workflows with cutting-edge AI to create scalable solutions that streamline processes, reduce manual work, and drive efficiency."
+  content: "From internal workflows to customer support, harness intelligent automation to transform how your business operates and grows."
   image: "/images/banner.png"
   newsletter: true
   supported: